MicrosoftDocs/cloud-adoption-framework/docs/manage/azure-management-guide/platform-specialization.md

 Some technical debt can't be addressed.
 Resolution might be too expensive to correct or might be planned but have a long project duration.
 The business interruption might not have a significant business effect.
 Or the business priority might be to recover quickly instead of investing in resiliency.

-When resolution of technical debt isn't the wanted path, automated remediation is commonly the next step.
+When resolution of technical debt isn't the desired approach, automated remediation is commonly the next step.
 Using Azure Automation and Azure Monitor to detect trends and provide automated remediation is the most common approach to automated remediation.

 For guidance on automated remediation, see [Azure Automation and alerts](https://docs.microsoft.com/azure/automation/automation-create-alert-triggered-runbook).